noamrazin/imp_reg_dl_not_norms/README.md

 - A folder with checkpoints, metric plots and a log file will be automatically created under the directory specified by the ```output_dir``` parameter (default is "outputs/dmf").

 ### 1.2.
 Plotting Results
-To plot the unobserved entry (in absolute value) against the loss you can run:
+To plot the unobserved entry (in absolute value) against the loss, use:
 ```
 python dmf_results_plotter.py \
 -experiments_checkpoint_paths <experiment_checkpoint_path1> <experiment_checkpoint_path2> ... \